Middle School

 Humanities

-In middle school, students continue their study of literature, history and culture in an integrated humanities curriculum.
+In Middle School, students continue their study of literature, history and culture in an integrated humanities curriculum.
 Literature units and writing assignments allow for deeper understanding and analysis of historical events.
 Students build skills in reporting, analyzing and synthesizing information.
 Spelling, vocabulary, writing mechanics are strengthened as they expand their writing toolkit with literary devices, and a deeper understanding of forms and genres.
 Essential questions examining the human experience tie historical topics to current events.
 Each grade produces and performs a play and enters creative writing competitions.
-Themes for the year are as follow: 5th grade – US History, 6th Grade – World Geography, 7th Grade – US History (continued), 8th grade – World History.
+Themes for the year are as follow: 5th grade – US History, 6th grade – World Cultures and Literature, 7th grade – US History: “Theirstory”, 8th grade – Literature in Context, and Current Events: Representation, Interrelation and Media Literacy.

 Math